This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Method 1: Connect an Ethernet Cable

-Although newer modern Macs may not have an Ethernet port, their older counterparts often do.
+The newer modern Macs don’t have an Ethernet port, but their older counterparts often do.
 Many older MacBook Pros feature an Ethernet port, which simplifies the process.

 For example, my 2019 MacBook Pro does not have an Ethernet port.
 It only has four Thunderbolt ports.

 If you’re not sure if your MacBook has an Ethernet port, simply check the side of the computer.
 Plug the Ethernet cable into the router or other device, then plug the other end directly into the MacBook’s port.

 You can use a Thunderbolt to Ethernet adapter to connect your MacBook Pro to Ethernet.

 Just plug the end of the Thunderbolt adapter into any thunderbolt port on your Macbook Pro, then plug the Ethernet cable into the other side of the adapter.

 You can also use any USB-C to Ethernet adapter for this to work.
 It doesn’t have to be the Thunderbolt to Ethernet adapter made by Apple.